ybagheri/laravel-deploy-on-shared-hosting/README.md

 $ cp public_bak/.htaccess public/
 ```

+1- Create a new directory alongside public_html/ directory (public_html directory in some hosts maybe different name like www).

+2- Copy all your application source code except public directory in new directory (for example directory name is project).

+3- Copy all contents inside the public/ directory to public_html/ directory.

 Because we created the symbol link from `www` directory to make it become the *virtual* `public` in project, so we have to update the `~/www/index.php` in order to replace paths with the new ones:

 ```diff